psiphi75/web-remote-control/README.md

 var proxy = wrc.createProxy(settings);
 ```

+## Sticky messages

+It is possible to create sticky messages of type 'command' and 'status' using `stickyCommand()` and `stickyStatus()`.
+A sticky message will be held by the proxy for a given channel and by provided to all devices registering on that
+channel.
+Only one sticky message will be kept at a time, new sticky messages will overwrite the old.

 ## Communication Protocol

 In case you want to build your own client/server (Device/Proxy) in another language the Protocol for web-remote-control